 It's a special night that the prophet Mohamed has mentioned in his Hadith and people are celebrating by reading a part of the holy book Quraan but it's not one of the holidays in Egypt.

+Ramadan is the ninth month of the Islamic Calendar and the holiest month of all the Islamic months which is a commemoration of Muhammad's first revelation of the Holy Quran.
+It is the month of pure reflection, meditation, and repentance that lasts for 30 days from the sighting of a crescent moon to the next.
+Ramadan is one of five pillars of Islam where everyone has to Fast which is considered to be an act of worship and the means to feel closer to God and to strengthen their spiritual self-discipline and spiritual health.
 This month adds more color and fun to the entire country.
 Ramadan nights are totally different from the rest of the year.
 It is a time for inner reflection, devotion to God, and self-control.
 Many Muslims think of it as a kind of tune-up or a cleanse for their spiritual lives away.
 Kids also are celebrating Ramadan by buying Fanoos Ramadan "A Beautifully Decorated Lamp" to fully enjoy its light and music.
 Of course, the whole month is not considered a holiday in Egypt.
-The end of the month is commemorated with a three-day feast called ‘Eid Al-Fitr’.
+The end of the month is commemorated with a three-day feast called ‘Eid al-Fitr.

 Dhuʻl-Hijjah is the 12th month of the Islamic Calendar.
 It’s called when people perform their Holly Visit to Mecca for Al Hag.
 Egyptians are fasting on that day and it’s a holiday in Egypt.